wazuh/wazuh-documentation/source/index.rst

    migrating-from-ossec/index
    release-notes/index

 .. note:: If you want to contribute to this documentation or our project please head over to our `Github repositories <https://github.com/wazuh>`_.
-You can also join our `users mailing list <https://groups.google.com/d/forum/wazuh>`_, by sending an email to ``wazuh+subscribe@googlegroups.com``, to ask questions and participate in discussions.
+You can also join our `users mailing list <https://groups.google.com/d/forum/wazuh>`_ to ask questions and participate in discussions by sending an email to ``wazuh+subscribe@googlegroups.com``.